Skip to content

 How Uncertainty Sampling Works

 Potato's active learning uses uncertainty sampling to prioritize items where the classifier is least confident.
 The classifier predicts labels for unlabeled instances, and those with the lowest confidence scores are presented first for annotation.
+For the available strategies and implementation details, see the active learning guide and the strategies reference.

 The classifier_name field specifies any scikit-learn compatible classifier using its full module path: